 - Always-on traffic monitoring: Your application traffic patterns are monitored 24 hour a day, 7 days a week, looking for indicators of DDoS attacks.
 Mitigation is performed when protection policies are exceeded.

 - Adaptive tuning: Intelligent traffic profiling learns your application’s traffic over time, and selects and updates the profile that is the most suitable for your service.
 The profile adjusts as traffic changes over time.

 - Multi-Layered protection: Provides full stack DDoS protection, when used with a web application firewall.

 - Extensive mitigation scale: Over 60 different attack types can be mitigated, with global capacity, to protect against the largest known DDoS attacks.

 - Attack analytics: Get detailed reports in five-minute increments during an attack, and a complete summary after the attack ends.
 Stream mitigation flow logs to an offline security information and event management (SIEM) system for near real-time monitoring during an attack.

 - Attack metrics: Summarized metrics from each attack are accessible through Azure Monitor.

-- Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack’s duration using built-in attack metrics.
-Alerts integrate into your operational software like OMS, Splunk, Azure Storage, Email, and Azure portal.
+- Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack’s duration, using built-in attack metrics.
+Alerts integrate into your operational software like Microsoft Azure Monitor logs, Splunk, Azure Storage, Email, and the Azure portal.

 - Cost guarantee: Data-transfer and application scale-out service credits for documented DDoS attacks.